zacharyr0th/dev_metrics/README.md

 - Fetches data (`data_fetch.py`)
 - Filters commits (`filter_commits.py`)
 - Counts contributors (`count_contributors.py`)

 Results will be displayed or saved based on the script's configuration.

-## Contribution

-Your contributions can help improve `dev_metrics`.
-Please follow these steps to contribute:
-- Fork the repository.
-- Create a new branch for your feature.
-- Make your changes and commit them.
-- Open a pull request with a detailed description of your changes.